cuvva/jobs/README.md

 # Cuvva Jobs

-Cuvva is hiring!
+We're hiring.
 These are the positions we have open at the moment:

 - [Lead iOS Engineer](engineer-ios-lead.md) - you'll create and own our next-gen app